-We will continue to be careful, following official guidance and orders, as we know the pandemic is not yet over.
-But we believe we are in a position to begin using our building again.
-We still encourage everyone to practice safe habits of social distancing, frequent hand washing, wearing masks in a crowd, and especially getting vaccinated if possible.
+We will continue safe habits including: recommending masks and social distancing in the church building, practicing contact tracing, recommending frequent hand washing, and especially recommending getting vaccinated and “boosted” if possible.
 We still ask that you stay home if you are not feeling well or have been exposed to anyone who might have COVID-19 or its symptoms.
 We encourage everyone to continue the best practices to keep one another safe and healthy, especially those who are most vulnerable.
 Above all, we encourage everyone to practice love, mercy, patience, and compassion for all God’s children.

-We are open for in-person and/or hybrid meetings for worship, committees, and outside groups.
+We are OPEN and mask-optional for in-person and/or hybrid meetings for worship, committees, or outside groups.

 As the effects of the pandemic continue, if you find yourself in need of assistance, please call our CPC help line at (571) 293-6543.

 Join Us Online!

 We also have a prayer service each Wednesday evening at 6:00 p.m.
 (ET), which is on Zoom.
 This is a casual service with some liturgy, and it is not recorded or live streamed.

 Catoctin Presbyterian Church is a small congregation with long roots in an old farming community that now finds itself in the middle of one of the fastest growing, most affluent counties in the United States.
 Holding those dynamics in tension is a big part of the “personality” of the congregation.